-- II.A.
-Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
-(Core)

-II.A.1.b) Final approval of the program director resides with the Review Committee.
-(Core)
+II.A.
+Program Director II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and clinical privileges . ^(Core) II.A.1.a).(1) Final approval of the program director resides with the Review Committee. ^(Core) [Previously II.A.1.b)] [For specialties that require Review Committee approval of the program director, the Review Committee may further specify.